transmission/transmission/README.md

 Transmission is a fast, easy, and free BitTorrent client.
 It comes in several flavors:
   * A native macOS GUI application
   * GTK+ and Qt GUI applications for Linux, BSD, etc.
+  * A Qt-based Windows-compatible GUI application
   * A headless daemon for servers and routers
   * A web UI for remote controlling any of the above
-  * A Qt-based Windows-compatible application, modernized and fully Windows 11 ready

 Visit https://transmissionbt.com/ for more information.

 ## Documentation